denisCabrera/bash-scripts/README.md

 ## 📜 License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](./LICENSE) file for more details.

 ---

 ### 🧑‍💻 Author

 Created by [Your Name](https://github.com/yourusername).
 Feel free to reach out for collaboration or questions!

 ---